AhmedJabareen96/Fursa6/HW2 Scripts/README.md

     bash question1.sh <input>
-  Notice that the input must be an integer.
+  Notice that the input must be an integer/float.
   In case of an empty input, the program will be terminated, and an error message will be shown as well.
 **For the third script, use:**